cactus-compute/cactus/apple/README.md

 | `libcactus-simulator.a` | Static library for iOS simulator |
 <!-- --8<-- [end:install] -->

-see the main [README.md](../README.md) for how to use CLI & download weight
+See the main [README.md](../README.md) for how to use CLI & download weights

 For Android, build `libcactus.so` from the `android/` directory.